Nawal-U/Hospital-Emergency-Dashboard-PowerBI/README.md

 - Demographic analysis highlighted a diverse patient population across age and racial groups, reinforcing the importance of equity-based planning and culturally responsive care, aligned with public health equity and population health objectives in Canada.
 - The Power BI dashboard provides ongoing visibility into key ER performance indicators, enabling hospital administrators and public health decision-makers to monitor trends, assess interventions, and support continuous quality improvement initiatives.

+Disclaimer: The dataset used in this project was sourced from a YouTube learning project, while the dashboard design and insights were independently developed.